artiomn/NAS/README.md

 - An open source solution.
 - [Debian-based](https://www.debian.org/index.html).
 - [ZFS](https://zfsonlinux.org/) is the only filesystem that is used.
+Root and boot on ZFS mirror.
 - Full-disk encryption with a native [LUKS](https://gitlab.com/cryptsetup/cryptsetup/blob/master/README.md).
 - Protection against reboot.
 [Lightweight SSH server](https://matt.ucc.asn.au/dropbear/dropbear.html) integrated in initramfs.
 You can decrypt disks remotely.
 - All services communicate with user via HTTPS, even if the service does not explicitly support HTTPS.